jeevanjoseph03/notion-financial-dashboard/README.md

 1. [Click here to duplicate the Notion Template](https://sore-index-9ec.notion.site/Money-Mastery-Dashboard-265b951579d08055b3f7f8a6299edbc6?source=copy_link)
 2. Click the `Duplicate` button in the top-right corner of the Notion page.

-## Screenshots

-[INSERT MORE SCREENSHOTS OF DIFFERENT SECTIONS HERE, LIKE THE ACCOUNTS PAGE, TRANSACTIONS PAGE, ETC.]

 ## License